pro-football-focus/rpff/README.md

 Sys.setenv("pff-api-url" = "<<provided URL>>")
 Sys.setenv("x-api-key" = "<<provided key>>")
 ```
-In order to retrieve all leagues available to you, run:
+In order to retrieve all competitions available to you, run:
 ```
-get_leagues()
+get_competitions()
 ```
-Or alternatively, request a specific league only:
+Or alternatively, request a specific competition only:
 ```
-get_league(league_id)
+get_competition(competition_id)
 ```
 In order to retrieve all teams available to you, run:
 ```